-The original, physical machine equipped with the hypervisor is called the host, while the many VMs that use its resources are called guests.
-These guests treat computing resources—like CPU, memory, and storage—as a hangar of resources that can easily be relocated.
+The physical hardware, equipped with a hypervisor, is called the host, while the many VMs that use its resources are guests.
+These guests treat computing resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated.
 Operators can control virtual instances of CPU, memory, storage, and other resources, so guests receive the resources they need when they need them.

 What can you do with virtualization?

 Virtualizing resources lets administrators pool their physical resources, so their hardware can truly be commoditized.
 So the legacy infrastructure that's expensive to maintain, but supports important apps, can be virtualized for optimal use.

 Administrators no longer have to wait for every app to be certified on new hardware; just set up the environment, migrate the VM, and everything works as before.
 During regression tests, a testbed can be created or copied easily, eliminating the need for dedicated testing hardware or redundant development servers.
 With the right training and knowledge, these environments can be further optimized to gain greater capabilities and density.

 You know that security should be continuous and integrated.
 Virtualization is an elegant solution to many common security problems.
 In environments where security policies require systems separated by a firewall, those 2 systems could safely reside on the same physical box.
 In a development environment, each developer can have their own sandbox, immune from another developer’s rogue or runaway code.

 How are virtual machines managed?